BigBadBird

 How does the Pitch Writer work?

 Enter your track details, select your target type, and describe your sound.
-The AI generates pitches calibrated to that specific recipient — curators get short, hook-first pitches under 500 characters; blogs get structured email pitches; radio gets scannable one-sheets; sync gets objective briefs with metadata and scene descriptions.
+The AI generates pitches calibrated to that specific recipient.
+Curators get short, hook-first pitches under 500 characters; blogs get structured email pitches; radio gets scannable one-sheets; sync gets objective briefs with metadata and scene descriptions.
+Most blog and radio pitches ship attached to an EPK or alongside a Press Release, so build those before you hit send.

 Do I need to sign up?